-iPad Pro Smart Keyboard review
+iPad Pro Smart Keyboard full review

 The iPad Pro launched on 11 November, and with it came a new and Apple Pencil stylus and Smart Keyboard accessory designed specifically for the iPad Pro review.
 We've spent time with all three, but here we're focusing on the Smart Keyboard, which is not only a keyboard to help bring laptop functionality to the 12in iPad, but also acts as a stand and a case to protect the iPad's screen whilst in transit.
 Read on for our full Smart Keyboard review.